-Serbia exclusive: Gas market analysis, End of the Srbijagas monopoly in gas supply12.
-August 2014. / News Serbia Energy
+Serbia exclusive: Gas market analysis, End of the Srbijagas monopoly in gas supply, News Serbia Energy

 According to the Energy Law, the opening of the electricity and gas market in Serbia began on January 1st, 2013th.
 Pursuant to the Law provisions, large consumers connected to the electricity and gas transport network had to look for suppliers in the market.
 Thus, it was open 9.5 percent of the electricity market, which includes 27 large industrial customers, as well as 40 percent of the gas market.
 This means that 60 final gas customers had to seek a licensed supplier in the open market.
 One of the expected effects of the market opening, in addition to increased competition, also is the efficient collection of receivables.